gogeorge/Yveete/README.md

 Introduction

-This is an IPA (Intelligent Personal Assistant) which is mostly concentrated on productivity and not as much on maintaing a conversation with the user
+This is an <b>IPA</b> (Intelligent Personal Assistant) which is mostly concentrated on productivity and not as much on maintaing a conversation with the user